No status assigned in Minnesota.

 The prairie skink reaches lengths of 5 1/4 to 8 3/4 inches, total length (Conant and Collins 1991).
 The body scales are smooth and uniform giving the lizard a shiny appearance.
 Adults are tan or brown on the back, becoming darker on the sides.
 There are two very thin white stripes on the sides.
 The back may be unmarked except for two very thin, interrupted black stripes or two large black stripes that are as wide as the spaces between them.
 The head is unmarked.
 The males develop a bright orange coloration on the labial scales during the breeding season.
 Young have bright blue tails that fade as they become adults.

-The subspecies of prairie skink in Minnesota is the northern prairie skink, Eumeces septentrionalis septentrionalis, (Oldfield and Moriarty, 1994).
+The subspecies of prairie skink in Minnesota is the northern prairie skink, Plestiodon septentrionalis septentrionalis.
+This species was formerly placed in the genus Eumeces.

 The prairie skink has the largest Minnesota range of all three lizard species.
 The only areas lacking records are the northeastern and southeastern counties.